markomanninen/ARC-AGI/test/README.md

   - Change `llmClientName = None` to `llmClientName = "openai"`.

 You also need balance (likely a bit more than with the Claude) in the account and API KEY (optionally organization and project keys) from OpenAI to be set in the `.env` file.

+## Configuration for `DeepSeek v3`

+- If you want to conduct tests with GPT-4o, you need to modify the `llmClientName` parameter in the `main` function of both `run_tests.py` and `analyze.py` scripts:
+  - Change `llmClientName = None` to `llmClientName = "deepseek"`.

+You also need balance (likely a bit less than with the Claude) in the account and API KEY (optionally organization and project keys) from DeepSeek to be set in the `.env` file.

 ***